The

 seven top Legionaries to Spain to help Francisco Franco fight the

-going to swear that you understand that being a Legionary elite in
+swear that you understand that being a Legionary elite in our

-our terms means not only to fight and win, but it also means above
+terms means not only to fight and win, but it also means above all

 that the idea of an elite is tied to the ideas of sacrifice,